This event is complete. You can check out what’s coming up on our events page

 Farmer Robert Mackenzie

-Robert runs a family owned beef operation on the Central Coast of NSW called ‘Mackas Australian Black Angus Beef’, a large focus of the Mackas business is also genetics and breeding high quality Black Angus cattle.
+Robert runs a family owned beef operation on the Central Coast of NSW called ‘Macka's Australian Black Angus Beef’, a large focus of Macka's business is also genetics and breeding high quality Black Angus cattle.
 Robert also holds the record for purchasing the most expensive bull in Australia!

 Curriculum Links